COLUMBUS, Ohio – Is Issue 1 on Ohio's November ballot a solution for both mass incarceration and the opioid epidemic? It depends on who you ask.

 "The legislative attempts to shrink the prison population and reinvest that money into something productive have not worked.
 There have been at least four attempts and they've failed and failed and failed again.
 And people cannot wait, people are dying, and we have got to do something meaningful."

 The Fraternal Order of Police, the Buckeye State Sheriff's Association and the State Bar Association are among those opposing Issue 1.
-More than 770,000 signatures of support were gathered to get the measure on the ballot, and supporting organizations include the ACLU, the Ohio Education Association and the Ohio Society of CPAs.
+More than 770,000 signatures of support were gathered to get the measure on the ballot, and supporting organizations include the ACLU and the Ohio Education Association.

 Reporting by Ohio News Connection in association with Media in the Public Interest and funded in part by the George Gund Foundation.